sg6/epub-translator/README.md

     ```bash
     go run main.go path/to/your/book.epub
     ```

-5.
-6. Wait, just wait ... it might take up to an hour (or even longer) until it's finished.
+5. Wait, just wait ... it might take up to an hour (or even longer) until it's finished.
 But it's worth it!
+   The output will be available as `translated-{ebook-name}.epub`

 ### Local Build with Docker / OCI